signal86/alchemylang/README.md

 require jQuery

 # alchemylang
-a unique language framework for designing static webpages with minimal clutter, written in Elixir
+a unique language framework for designing static webpages with minimal clutter, written in ~~Elixir~~ C++
 TODO: move all of this to docs and a tutorial page within said docs